sergeynordicresults/sergeynordicresults.github.io/psilocybin.md

 But this "Shephard tone" is for the thoughts.
 It will make You think:

-1. "Wow, this thought I had right now is the most interesting thought/notice I had in my life"
+1. "Wow, this thought I have right now is the most interesting thought/idea I had in my life"
-2. "Oh, no, the tought I just had is NOT the most interesting.
+2. "Oh, no, the thought I had before is NOT the most interesting.
 NOW is the most interesting thought in my life!!!"
-3."No, no, no.... these two are not the most interesting.
+3. "No, no, no.... these two are not the most interesting.
 NOW is the most interesting"
 4. ....... and so on, until infinity

 ![Shepard_Tones_spectrum_linear_scale](https://user-images.githubusercontent.com/7573215/233840358-6e453cb9-545d-4a61-b64c-ba4c280c66f3.png)